-Starting a new exercise routine can be intimidating.
+Starting a new exercise routine—whether it's as a resolution or any time of the year—can be intimidating.
 But if you had a companion to exercise with, would you be more likely to stick with it?

-That's the question University of Georgia College of Education researcher Rachel Salyer aims to answer with a study she is launching this spring.
-With CHAMPS (Couples Healthfully Aging as Moving Partners Study), Salyer will explore how couples navigate and maintain physical activity and exercise over a 10-week period.
+That's the question University of Georgia College of Education researcher Rachel Salyer aims to answer with an ongoing study, CHAMPS (Couples Healthfully Aging as Moving Partners Study), which explores how couples navigate and maintain physical activity and exercise over a 10-week period.
 Romantically linked couples age 60 to 75 are invited to take part.

 "With any individual, it's important to have that social support, especially to remain physically active.
 And research does show that spouses or couples, if they have a significant other who is physically active, are more likely to be active as well," says Salyer, a doctoral student in the UGA College of Education's department of kinesiology.
 "So that's a lot of what spawned this project."

 For the study, couples come to the Ramsey Student Center's Center for Physical Activity and Health twice a week for group exercises.
 The room is outfitted with exercise machines and equipment but is separate from the student-oriented workout areas.
 This allows participants to get to know each other and offers a social aspect to the strength-training workouts.

 Participants also receive a Fitbit exercise tracker to encourage aerobic workouts outside of the classes.
 Their progress will be tracked for 10 weeks, followed by a check-in from Salyer three months after the program ends to determine how well they stuck with the exercise program.